-To resynchronize the transmitter with the receiver stand close to your vehicle and press and hold the LOCK and UNLOCK buttons on the transmitter at the same time for about eight seconds.
-The door locks should cycle and the parking lamps should flash to confirm synchronization.
+To resynchronize the transmitter with the receiver, do the following:

+- 1. Stand close to the vehicle. - Press and hold the LOCK and UNLOCK buttons on the transmitter at the same time for about eight seconds.

+The door locks should cycle and the interior lamps should flash to confirm resynchronization.

 If this does not happen, you may need to replace the battery in your transmitter or match the transmitter to your vehicle.
+See "Matching Transmitter(s) to Your Vehicle" in the Index.